This web site contains instructions for CODAS processing of ship-mounted ADCP data, and for operating the UHDAS system for acquiring those data.

-A CODAS (Common Ocean Data Access System) database is a way to store and access oceanographic data.
-CODAS was developed in the late 1980’s as a portable, self-describing format for oceanographic data, with emphasis on processed ADCP data.
+CODAS (Common Ocean Data Access System) is software built around a database originally developed by Ramon Cabrera in the late 1980’s as a portable, self-describing format for oceanographic data, motivated by the advent of ship-mounted ADCPs.

-“UHDAS” (University of Hawaii Data Acquisition System) acquires data from RDI ADCPs and ancillary sensors (eg. gps, gyrocompass, gps and inertial attitude sensors...) and uses CODAS processing to incrementally build a dataset of averaged, edited ocean velocities for each ADCP and ping type specified.
+UHDAS (University of Hawaii Data Acquisition System) acquires data from RDI ADCPs and ancillary sensors (eg. gps, gyrocompass, gps and inertial attitude sensors…) and uses CODAS processing to incrementally build a dataset of averaged, edited ocean velocities for each ADCP and ping type specified.
 Processed data and plots are served on the shipboard network, and daily status summaries are emailed to those responsible for monitoring the system.

 UHDAS is not a program, but a complex set of codes and system configurations.
 Setting up a new UHDAS installation requires Linux system administation skills, an understanding of UHDAS, and detailed knowledge of the particular suite of instruments and network environment on the ship.
 We are working to make the installation process easier and more automated, but at present it is not sufficiently documented to be done without specific training.

 An overview of shipboard ADCP systems was written for the GO_SHIP Repeat Hydrography Manual.
 For convenience, an html version of the shipboard ADCP contribution is included here.
-A brief introduction to UHDAS is given in an article in the magazine of The Oceanography Society provides an overview.
-Continued funding for UHDAS+CODAS support has been through the University of Hawaii Technical Services program, NSF award 1227720.
-Starting October 2014, support for UHDAS on the NOAA fleet has been funded by NA11NMF4320128.
+A brief introduction to UHDAS is given in an article in the magazine of The Oceanography Society.
+Here is a comparison of a 75-kHz Ocean Surveyor and 150-kHz Narrow Band.

 We strongly encourage the submission of final datasets to the official NODC archive for processed shipboard ADCP data, the Joint Archive for Shipboard ADCP.
 This collection of science-ready data is a valuable resource for future science.
 The work that goes into collection and processing the ADCP data can be leveraged to greater effect if the data are submitted.